MattThommes/misc/README.md

 ## parse_params.php

-Let's say you have a URL-encoded string, and you want to convert it to a JSON string.
+Let's say you have a URL-encoded string, and you want to convert it to a JSON string (or just more readable output).
 Example:

 	var1=value1&var2%5Ba%5D=value2&var2%5Bb%5D=value3&var3%5Ba%5D%5Bc%5D=value5&var3%5Ba%5D%5Bd%5D=value6&var4=value4